 This can be a very sensitive topic in a family.
 Say, your relative/friend approaches you and asks you to cosign a loan for a new business they want to start.
 You, being the good guy/gal, want to help them and happily oblige.
 Now when it comes to repaying the bank, even if one payment is late, guess whose credit score will be affected?
 That’s right – YOURS.
 Monthly reminder calls to this friend will soon start being perceived as a nuisance, affecting your relationship.
 Think about a worse scenario – the business goes bust and your friend has no money for the repayment.
 Now you don’t want to hurt your credit history, so you spread yourself thin, making these payments begrudgingly.
 This is in addition to other obligations you already have.
 Your relationship with this person goes south.
 There are no benefits to cosigning.
 If want to help someone with money, it’s easier to just loan them the money, but loan it with zero expectation of ever receiving it back.
 And only loan it if you love them enough to forgive them if they don’t pay you back.

 Children bring a lot of joy.
 So I am not going into the debate of whether to have children.
 Raising kids costs a lot of money.
 In addition, there is so much material garbage being marketed at kids.
 Many parents are unable to spend time with their children.
 They compensate for this by buying them material things.
 These children might grow up to become unappreciative adults.
 It’s important to teach children about the value of things instead of price.
 This helps them become financially responsible individuals and on a path to becoming rich.

-People often keep chasing after money their entire lives.
+People often keep chasing after money to become rich their entire lives.
 They set a target to have a certain number of zeros behind that 1 in their accounts.
 They so want to retire by the time they are 50 or 60 that they postpone living until then.
 I remember a person who waited to travel until retirement.
 A few months after she retired, her partner passed away.
 She always regretted not traveling together earlier.
 Don’t postpone living to chase after your financial goals.
-Enjoy life.
+Enjoy life once in a while.
 Take your family out to that fancy place for the holidays.
 Take modest vacations.
-An occasional enjoyment is not going to set you back by a lot.
+An occasional enjoyment is not going to set you back financially by a lot.